One-loop correction contributions in the decoupling limit of generalized Yukawa model: Discussion and conclusion

 In this paper we derived the low-energy effective Lagrangian of generalized Yukawa model in the limit when the heaviest scalar field of the model decouples.
 There are two scalars in the model -- $\phi$ and $\chi$, which are light and heavy, respectively.

-We analyzed contributions of radiative corrections from loops with light particles in the cross-sections of scattering processes within the model in the limit when $\chi$ boson decouples.
+We analyzed contributions of corrections from loops with light particles in the cross-sections of scattering processes within the model in the limit when $\chi$ decouples.
 Two reactions were considered -- $\psi_1\bar{\psi}_1 \rightarrow \psi_2\bar{\psi}_2$ and $\psi_1\psi_2\rightarrow \psi_1\psi_2$.
 These processes take place in $s$- and $t$-channel, respectively.
-We identified values of the model parameters when radiative corrections are insignificant at low energies and effective Lagrangian \eqref{effective-lagrangian} is valid.
+We identified values of the model Yukawa couplings when radiative corrections are insignificant at low energies and effective Lagrangian \eqref{effective-lagrangian} is valid.

-We find out that if $|g_{\phi}|$ and $|g_{\chi}|$ are small the loop corrections are negligible and the EL \eqref{effective-lagrangian} is applicable for description of scattering processes at low energies.
-For present model it is so if $|g_{\phi}| < 0.4$ and $|g_{\chi}| < 0.4$.
+We found out that if $|g_{\phi}|$ and $|g_{\chi}|$ are small the loop corrections are negligible and the EL \eqref{effective-lagrangian} is applicable for description of the scattering processes at low energies.
+For the model parameters values in table\,\ref{tab:fixed-parameters-values} it is so if $|g_{\phi}| < 0.4$ and $|g_{\chi}| < 0.4$.

 If $|g_{\chi}|$ is big, then loop corrections to $\chi$ boson mass are to be considerable even at low energies.
-In our model, we have that if $|g_{\chi}| > 2.5$ then the corrections in Fig.\,\ref{fig:chi-chi-polarization-operator} give more than $10\,\%$ of the $\chi$ boson mass.
-These corrections suppress the contribution of the heavy scalar in reaction cross-section.
-Hence, if $|g_{\chi}|$ is big, then \eqref{effective-lagrangian} significantly overestimates $\chi$ boson contribution in the cross-sections when $\chi$ decouples.
+In our model, we have that if $|g_{\chi}| > 2.5$ then corrections displayed in Fig.\,\ref{fig:chi-chi-polarization-operator} consist more than $10\,\%$ of the $\chi$ boson mass.
+These corrections suppress the contribution of the heavy scalar in a reaction cross-section.
+Hence, if $|g_{\chi}|$ is big, then \eqref{effective-lagrangian} significantly overestimates $\chi$ boson contribution in a cross-section when $\chi$ decouples.

-If $|g_{\phi}|$ is not small, the contribution of the scalar field one-loop mixings is significant in either $s$- or $t$-channels.
+If $|g_{\phi}|$ is not small, then contribution of the scalar fields one-loop mixing is significant in both $s$- and $t$-channels.
 One-loop mixing of $\phi$ and $\chi$ is introduced by the diagram in Fig.\,\ref{fig:phi-chi-polarization-operator}.
-In our model, we get that if $|g_{\phi}| \gtrsim 1.5$, the contribution of one-loop mixing of scalars in the matrix elements of the considered reactions is bigger than $50\,\%$ of the four-fermion interaction term at $s \gtrsim \mu^2$ and $|t| \gtrsim \mu^2$ for $|g_{\chi}| < 0.4$.
-Radiative corrections to Yukawa vertexes of $\chi$ boson are also significant in this limit, since they are proportional to $g_{\phi}^2$.
-These corrections are depicted in Fig.\,\ref{fig:phi-loop-in-yukawa-vertex}.
+In our model, we get that if $|g_{\phi}| \gtrsim 1.5$, then modulus of the contribution of scalars one-loop mixing in the matrix elements of the considered reactions is bigger than $50\,\%$ of the four-fermion interaction term modulus at $s \gtrsim \mu^2$ and $|t| \gtrsim \mu^2$.
+This was observed in the limit when $|\Pi_{\chi\chi}(p^2)|$ is negligible.
+Radiative corrections to the Yukawa vertexes of $\chi$ boson are also significant in this limit, since they are proportional to $g_{\phi}^2$.
+These corrections are shown in Fig.\,\ref{fig:phi-loop-in-yukawa-vertex}.